 Testing for limited scale class was done at SMKN 2 Jiwan (consists of control classes 32 students, an experimental class of 33) and SMKN 5 Madiun (consist of 24 control class students 24 experimental class students).
 The research was conducted for two weeks.
-Which the statistical Hypothesis Ho1: there is no difference in application of classical models to learning achievement in the control class, Ho2: there is no difference in application of classical models to learning achievement in the experiment class, Ho3: there is no difference in application of classical models to learning achievement in the experiment class, Ho4: there is no difference in application of classical models to HOTS in control class to HOTS in experiment class.
-The results of the t test with SPSS can be seen in Tables 4 and 5.
+Which the statistical Hypothesis Ho1: there is no difference in application of classical models to learning achievement in the control class, Ho2: there is no difference in application of classical models to learning achievement in the experiment class, Ho3: there is no difference in application of classical models to learning achievement in the experiment class, Ho2: there is no difference in application of classical models to learning achievement in the experiment class, Ho2: there is no difference in application of classical models to learning achievement in the experiment class, Ho2: there is no difference in application of classical models to learning achievement in the experiment class.
+The rest 27 of the t test with SPSS can be seen in Tables 4 and 5.

-Based on the results of the t test (Table 4) it can be seen that sig. < 0.05 for HOTS and learning achievement in the experimental class.
+Based on the results of the t test (Table 4) it can be seen that sig. < 0.05 for HOTS and learning achievements in the experimental class.
 It can be concluded that Ho3, and Ho4, are rejected so that it can be concluded that: